daluu/phrrs/README.md

 Running the remote server
 -----

-THe remote server start command is accessible from the handy `vendor/bin` directory:
+The remote server start command is accessible from the handy `vendor/bin` directory:

 ```
 vendor/bin/php-robot-remote-server <path-to-the-keywords-implementation-root-directory> <port-on-which-the-server-shall-listen-to>